 Now more than ten years old, Bitcoin is currently worth almost $14,000 with the price looking like it will continue to rise for the rest of the year and in 2021.
-For this reason alone it has drawn lots of interest from potential traders and even the wider general public.
-With this in mind, we explore the cryptocurrency a bit more so that those thinking of investing in it have a better understanding.
+For this reason alone it has drawn lots of interest from potential traders and even the wider general public, so much so that cryptocurrencies, digital wallets, and blockchain could well become part of our ecosystem within the not too distant future.
+With this in mind, we explore cryptocurrency a bit more so that those thinking of investing in it have a better understanding.

 What Is Bitcoin?

 One of the many cryptocurrencies that are now available, Bitcoin is a digital or virtual currency that exists completely online.
 Acting as an online form of cash, it can be used to purchase an array of different services and products.
 However, there are very few shops that actually accept it and a number of countries have even gone as far as banning the use of it altogether.